naveedulislam/nutricomposer-support/support.md

 ---

-## My Commitment to You

-> "I will try my best to respond to any issues as soon as possible and fix them promptly.
-This app was created to help people improve their health, and I'm committed to making it work well for everyone."

----

-## Accessibility Statement
+## Support & Accessibility

-> "I have tried my best using in-depth testing to ensure this app is accessible, but it may not be perfect.
-If you encounter any accessibility issues, please contact me and I will work to address them."
+I aim to respond to issues promptly and keep improving the app.
+If you encounter any bugs or accessibility challenges, please reach out and I'll work to address them.

-We are committed to ensuring NutriComposer is accessible to all users.
-If you experience any accessibility challenges, please reach out so we can improve.

 ---